-Now, come to sampler request part where we will use these variables.
+Now, come to the sampler request part where we will use these variables.
 To illustrate the scenario, I have used a dummy sampler.
-Let’s consider below is my original request.
+Let’s consider below my original request.

-Now, I will modify the request as per the set-up to pass the different value from parameter list at each occurrence.
+Now, I will modify the request as per the setup to pass the different values from the parameter list at each occurrence.

 Now, run the test and see the result in the ‘View Result Tree’ listener.

-- Make sure you have sufficient test data to simulate ‘Sequential Each Occurrence’ scenario.
+- Make sure you have sufficient test data to simulate the ‘Sequential Each Occurrence’ scenario.

 You may be interested: